The-Codefun-Exam-Team/Codefun-Debug/src/database/prisma/migrations/README.md

   **PostgreSQL** support [View](https://www.postgresql.org/docs/current/sql-createview.html), which is utilizes by **Codefun** and possibly **Codefun-Debug**.

-  Prisma is supporting this feature as a [preview feature](https://www.prisma.io/docs/orm/prisma-schema/data-model/views#use-views-with-prisma-migrate-and-db-push).
-This means by briefly modifying the schema,
+  **Prisma** is supporting this feature as a [preview feature](https://www.prisma.io/docs/orm/prisma-schema/data-model/views#use-views-with-prisma-migrate-and-db-push).
+This means by briefly modifying the schema after instropection, we can query directly from vies.
+However, creating views is not currently supported by, so some additional steps are required to create view.